qbead/qbeadWebsite/content/book/dancing.md

 However, if you walk around the chair again and keep yourself facing a window, then the SpinWheel won't detect rotation and the LEDs won't change color.
 In the first two cases, the sensor has been rotated, so the LEDs change.
 In the last case, you moved in a circular path, but the SpinWheel's orientation didn't change.
 As the sensor itself didn't rotate, the LEDs won't change color.
-We discuss this further at the end of our [lesson on rotation](/rotation).
+We discuss this further at the end of our [Rotation](/rotation) lesson.
 :::

 Another modification you can make to the first rotation sketch sketch is to have the LEDs change color based on the direction of rotation.